 Japan’s population is expected to decline from 127 million to about 88 million by 2065, according to the National Institute of Population and Social Security, meaning even fewer people will need houses.
 As young people leave rural areas for city jobs, Japan’s countryside has become haunted by deserted “ghost” houses, known as “akiya.”

-entitled ‘Local Extinctions’ published by Hiroya Masuda.
+It’s predicted that by 2040, nearly 900 towns and villages across Japan will face a risk of extinction, according to a 2014 report entitled ‘Local Extinctions’ published by Hiroya Masuda.
 And Okutama is one of them.
 In that context, giving away property is a bid for survival.

 “In 2014, we discovered that Okutama was one of three Tokyo (prefecture) towns expected to vanish by 2040,” says Kazutaka Niijima, an official with the Okutama Youth Revitalization (OYR) department, a government body set up to repopulate the town.

 Okutama is a two-hour train ride west from Tokyo prefecture’s dense, neon-soaked center.

 In the 1960s, it boasted a population of more than 13,000, as well as a profitable timber trade.
 But after the liberalization of imports and falling demand for timber in the 1990s, most young people left for the city.
 Today, Okutama has just 5,200 residents.

 In 2014, it established an “akiya bank” – or vacant house plans – which matches prospective buyers with aging homeowners and empty properties.
 While akiya banks are now common across Japan, each town sets its own conditions.